michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Sheriff's office/Police departments: Requestors can get the incarceration records of offenders held at the county and city jails at the office of the county/city law enforcement agency.
 The agency may also provide other platforms that the public may access.

-• Third-party websites: Some non-government websites provide access to inmate information that interested persons can obtain.
+• Third-party websites: Some non-government websites offer access to inmate information that interested persons can obtain.

-• County websites: Each county manages a database of both active and released offenders held in its jail facility.
-Hence, querying parties may visit the county’s website to access the inmate information available.
+• County websites: Each county manages a database of active and released offenders in its jail facility.
+Hence, querying parties may visit the county's website to access the inmate information available.

 How Do I Conduct an Inmate Search in Michigan?

-Interested persons can search for offenders held at a state correctional facility by using the Offender Tracking Information System (OTIS).
-Users are required to fill the query boxes with the details of the inmate to retrieve results.
-However, the Michigan Legislature legalized removing the offender’s information from the OTIS database after three years from their discharge date.
+Interested persons can search for offenders held at a state correctional facility using the Offender Tracking Information System (OTIS).
+Users are required to fill in the query boxes with the inmate's details to retrieve results.
+However, the Michigan Legislature legalized removing the offender's information from the OTIS database three years after discharge.

-Querying parties can also visit the websites of Michigan counties to access dedicated pages to their jail department or the Sheriff’s office and check for the available methods provided to obtain inmate information.
-Typically, some county websites may provide an inmate locator tool or a document containing the register of individuals currently held in its jail facility.
+Querying parties can also visit the websites of Michigan counties to access dedicated pages for their jail department or the Sheriff's office and check for the available methods for obtaining inmate information.
+Typically, some county websites may provide an inmate locator tool or a document containing the register of individuals currently held in their jail facility.

 To conduct searches on online sources such as the OTIS or third-party websites, interested persons must provide some details of the offender in the appropriate search boxes to produce results.
-Such information includes the names of the offender, MDOC number, gender, race, age, offender status, and other physical attributes.
+Such information includes the offender's name, MDOC number, gender, race, age, offender status, and other physical attributes.

-Interested persons can get physical copies of inmate records by visiting the Sheriff’s office that maintains the information of offenders held in the county jail and requesting the desired records.
-Requestors can also send a written request to the Sheriff’s mailing address.
+Interested persons can get physical copies of inmate records by visiting the Sheriff's office.
+The Sheriff's office maintains information on offenders held in the county jail and can request the desired records.
+Requestors can also send a written request to the Sheriff's mailing address.

 Persons looking to obtain physical copies of inmate records managed by the MDOC can send a written request to the agency's mailing address: